Everything sends a message.

 Every decision a designer makes is made with a message in mind.
 Which color?
 Image?
 Font?
 They’re all chosen deliberately.
 Based on the message.

 At Counterpart we have a saying: “The audience is Point A.” If you want to create an effective message strategy, start with your prospect.
 Get inside their head.
 See the world through their eyes.
 Learn not only what they need, but also how they feel, and what options they have.
 There’s no substitute for doing this work.
 You have to empathize before you engage.
 That’s the secret.

 Of course, Counterpart has more than sayings.
 We have methods.
 Because discipline is how we ensure consistent results.
 Following are two examples.

-The Position X™ process: For positioning statements and value propositions
+The Position X® process: For positioning statements and value propositions

-Developed by Counterpart founder Sheperd Simmons around 1999, Position X™ asserts that a successful marketplace positioning must be four things: believable, ownable, desirable, and supportable.
-Position X™ is a systematic method of firsthand research, interpreted and drawn to a directional conclusion, which is then crafted into a final positioning statement.
-This positioning statement can be further translated into value propositions for every stakeholder and segment, internal and external.
+What makes for a successful marketplace positioning?
+We believe it must meet four standards: believable, ownable, desirable, and supportable.
+That’s the premise of Position X™ — a systematic method of firsthand research, interpreted and drawn to a directional conclusion, then crafted into a final positioning statement.
+This can be further translated into value propositions for every stakeholder and segment, internal and external.

 The Counterpart Brief™: For project-level message strategy

 Creative briefs are a marcomm convention, but ours is unlike any you’ve ever seen.
 It’s the product of nine months of contemplation — studying briefs from other agencies (we have a collection) and then reimagining the process from the ground up.
-The resulting Counterpart Brief™ is an entirely fresh perspective — because it’s a dual perspective.
-This unique approach instills a deeper understanding of the target audience.
-And we’re convinced this leads to more relevant and impactful messages.
+The resulting Counterpart Brief™ gives you an entirely fresh perspective — because it’s a dual perspective.
+This unique approach instills a deeper understanding of the target audience — arming you with more relevant and impactful messages.

 FedEx Trade Networks, Wright Medical, Carrie Perry Coaching & Consulting